jj-zhang/Saturn/README.md

 # The Development Team
 Saturn has been developed by five University of Toronto students for their Introduction to Software Engineering (CSC301) class.

-Ellen Chen - Frontend and Design
+* Ellen Chen - Frontend and Design

-Reece Martin - Backend, Database Management and Quality Assurance/Testing
+* Reece Martin - Backend, Database Management and Quality Assurance/Testing

-Ray Kwan - Frontend and Design
+* Ray Kwan - Frontend and Design

-Tiffany Ng - Backend, Web Scraping and Database Management
+* Tiffany Ng - Backend, Web Scraping and Database Management

-Tim Cosby - Backend, Web Scraping and Database Management
+* Tim Cosby - Backend, Web Scraping and Database Management

-Darren - Backend and Notification Feature
+* Darren Zhang - Backend and Notification Feature